 The decade before retirement is your last chance to bulk up your retirement fund and help set the stage for financial security in later years.
 Unfortunately, many people don’t take advantage of these years to plan ahead.

-Mistake #1: Failing to take advantage of savings opportunities
+Retirement mistake #1: Failing to take advantage of savings opportunities

-Mistake #2: Leaving the workforce too soon
+Retirement mistake #2: Leaving the workforce too soon

 There are probably days when you feel like you can’t attend another meeting or start another project.
 At those times, the prospect of early retirement can seem incredibly appealing.
-But before you tell your boss to take the job and shove it, take a deep breath and consider the alternatives.
+But before you tell your boss to take that job and shove it, take a deep breath and consider the alternatives.

-Mistake #3: Thinking you’ll relocate to your favorite vacation spot
+Retirement mistake #3: Thinking you’ll relocate to your favorite vacation spot

 Who hasn’t had fantasies of retiring to a tropical beach and filling their days with sailing and margaritas?
 It might be fun to go to such spots for a week or two of vacation, but they may not work out as places where you want to spend your retirement.

 The decision about where to live in retirement is complicated.
-It’s driven in part by the lifestyle you want, but also by your desire to be near your loved ones and, not least, your finances.
+It’s driven in part by the lifestyle you want, but also by your desire to be near your loved ones and, last but not least, your finances.

-You may be able to lower your cost of living by decamping to exotic, sunny destinations like Mexico, Belize or Panama, but you’ll likely need to budget travel back to the United States to see family.
+You may be able to lower your cost of living by decamping to exotic, sunny destinations like Mexico, Belize or Panama, but you’ll likely need to budget for travel back to the States to see family.
 And if your health deteriorates, you may need to be transported back home for treatment.

 To decide whether you really want to move to a specific location in retirement, give it a trial run with an extended stay.
 And if you do move, consider starting out by renting, so that, if you change your mind, you can move back easily.

-Mistake #4: Not planning for health care
+Retirement mistake #4: Not planning for health care